jfroelich/rss-reader/src/doc-transforms/filter-html-attrs-notes.md

 attributes as a parameter, and default to the current map

-* note it is not this responsibility to remove empty attributes, that is a concern for condense_html_document, this is only a security pass/sanity pass, make embeddable pass
+* note it is not this responsibility to remove empty attributes, that is a concern for condense_document, this is only a security pass/sanity pass, make embeddable pass

 # Why this function currently stands alone from other html document transformations

-Basically I split up scrubby.js into separately concerned functions such as secure_html_document, sanitize_html_document, and condense_html_document.
+Basically I split up scrubby.js into separately concerned functions such as secure_html_document, sanitize_html_document, and condense_document.
 When splitting up that function I could not decide where to place this functionality.
 The issue is that this function has multiple
 concerns: